 Cardiologists treat an extensive list of heart conditions, including:

-Cardiovascular or heart disease: heart disease, stroke, and heart failure.
+Cardiovascular or Heart Disease: Cardiovascular Disease includes, among others, the conditions of heart disease, stroke, and heart failure.

-Heart disease, related to the atherosclerosis process, which refers to plaque buildup in the arteries.
+Heart Disease: This condition is closely related to the atherosclerosis process, which refers to plaque buildup in the arteries.
 A buildup of plaque can narrow the arteries, and then lead to a Heart Attack or Stroke from loss of supply of blood and oxygen to the heart or brain, respectively.
 This is particularly worsened if a blood clot forms.

-Heart attack, which occurs when the blood flow to a part of the heart gets obstructed by a blood clot and/or due to the narrowing of the arteries that supply the heart.
+Heart Attack: Also known as a Myocardial Infarction or M.I., this is a serious health event that takes place when the blood flow to a part of the heart gets obstructed by a blood clot or due to the narrowing of the arteries that supply the heart.
+Prompt medical intervention is critical to restore blood supply to the heart, and to preserve as much viable heart muscle tissue as possible.

-High blood cholesterol and triglycerides: These disorders are associated with lipid (fatty substances) in the blood stream, and could eventually build up and cause hardening of the blood vessels of the heart (atherosclerosis).
+High Blood Cholesterol and Triglycerides: These disorders are associated with elevated levels of lipid (fatty substances) in the blood stream, which could eventually build up on the walls of blood vessels like arteries.
+Over time, this causes the hardening and narrowing of the blood vessels of the heart and other organs (atherosclerosis).

-High Blood Pressure, also known as Hypertension, given by increased pressure of the blood within the blood vessels, which can lead to stroke, heart disease and many complications.
+High Blood Pressure: This condition is also known as Hypertension, and is given by increased pressure of the blood within the blood vessels.
+If uncontrolled, it can lead to a stroke, heart disease, kidney disease, and many other complications.

 Ultimately, Prevention is the key to long lasting health, and is a most important step when dealing with the health of your heart.
 During your visit to the cardiologist, you will also receive important information regarding how best to prevent heart disease and stroke.
 Important topics will be: